pivotal/docs-tap/aws-services/tutorials/working-with-aws-services.hbs.md

     The reference is in the output under the heading Claim Reference.

-1. Bind the claim to a workload of your choice by pass a reference to the claim to the `--service-ref` flag of the `tanzu apps workload create` command.
+1. Bind the claim to a workload of your choice by passing a reference to the claim to the `--service-ref` flag of the `tanzu apps workload create` command.
 For example:

     ```console